joshdhenry/SpinWheelControl/README.md

 The code is a Swift derivation, port, and enhancement based loosely on the Objective-C "SMWheelControl" CocoaPod written by Cesare Rocchi and Simone Civetta found at https://cocoapods.org/pods/SMWheelControl.

-Main languages and technologies used: Swift, UI Kit, Core Animation, Cocoa Pods, Xcode
+Main languages and technologies used: Swift, UI Kit, Core Animation, CocoaPods, Xcode

 ## Installation

+To run this on your own machine:

+* Install Cocoapods on your machine,

+* Create a podfile in the project's root directory and add this line to that file:
+'''
+pod "SpinWheelControl"
+'''

-To run this on your own machine, install Cocoapods, create a podfile in the project's root directory using pod name SpinWheelControl, and run pod install from the command line while inside the root directory.
+* Run pod install from the command line while inside your project's' root directory.

 No extra configuration should be necessary to include this control in Swift projects.